7Eddie20/Excursio-Programmare/Basics/Basics_summary.md

 - `overflow` - a program to showcase the concept of overflow using c++ library limits.h
 - `bitwise` - a program to showcase the wworking of bitwise operators
 - `constants` - a program to showcase the working of constants
+- `Enum` - a program to showcase how enum can replace constants

 ---